 Catholics Care, Catholics Vote: Faithful Citizenship

+Participation in our country’s political and public life comes with great responsibility.
 As Catholics, we are members of a community of faith with a long tradition of teaching and action on human life and dignity, marriage and family, justice and peace, care for creation, and the common good.
 We’re encouraged to examine the pertinent issues, and make choices that are most in line with this tradition of teaching and action.
 As Americans, we are also blessed with religious liberty which safeguards our right to bring our principles and moral convictions into the public arena.
 These Constitutional freedoms need to be both exercised and protected.

 The Church’s obligation to participate in shaping the moral character of society is a requirement of our faith (Source, Feb.
 2020 digital edition, #9).
 Catholics are called to engage in the political process, guided by a well-formed conscience.
 To aid us in this process, the United States Conference of Catholic Bishops provides a teaching document on the political responsibility of Catholics called Forming Consciences for Faithful Citizenship (en Español).

-Steps to Prepare for an election:
+Prepare for an election:

 USCCB (the public policy voice for the Catholic Church on national issues)